geoffrich/geoffrich.net/src/posts/svelte-tower-of-hanoi.md

 You can check out the [Svelte tutorial](https://svelte.dev/tutorial/svelte-self) for another example of svelte:self in action.

-You still need to be careful with the svelte:self element, since you can use it inside an if statement and still cause an infinite loop.
+Even with the compiler safeguards, you still need to be careful with the svelte:self element.
+You can place it inside an if statement and still cause an infinite loop.
 For example, incrementing `count` in the above component will result in an infinite loop since count will never be less than zero.
 Svelte will compile this component without issue, but rendering it in the browser will result in a ["too much recursion" error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/Too_much_recursion) logged to the console.
 Just because it compiles doesn't mean it's safe!

 ## Writing a solution